What is Smith-Lemli-Opitz Syndrome (SLOS)?

 Bile acids are essential for the absorption of fats and fat-soluble vitamins and nutrients in the intestines.
 Without sufficient bile acids present, patients cannot properly absorb cholesterol and other nutrients.

 Also, bile acids help digest dietary cholesterol from the intestine.
-Low bile acids levels likely prevent dietary cholesterol from being absorbed properly and contribute to the cholesterol deficiency seen in SLOS.
+Low bile acid levels likely prevent dietary cholesterol from being absorbed properly and contribute to the cholesterol deficiency seen in SLOS.

 Two key bile acids necessary for proper digestion, absorption, and toxin removal are: